Group Counselling Therapies

 A Few Facts About Group Therapy;

-The Group Facilitator should have specialist knowledge on the roots and symptoms of addiction and how to discuss these in a specific manner.
-The facilitator at Abbeycare usually uses different types of therapy within the group setting.
+The Group Facilitator will have specialist knowledge on the roots and symptoms of addiction and how to discuss these in a specific manner.

-The duration of the therapy sessions is between 45 and 60 minutes.
-This timescale has been set to ensure the members of the group retain information and stay involved in the process.
-Any group therapy longer than 60 minutes, will make attending group therapy boring, and the group members may ‘switch off.'
+The duration of the therapy sessions is between 45 and 60 minutes to ensure the members of the group retain information and stay involved.

 Abbeycare Therapies